What have we learned so far?

 Climate shocks and stresses can be more easily managed with on-time, reliable climate and weather information.
-However, information is often hard for users to access, understand or use to inform decisions.
-Some BRACED projects have helped better translate and communicate this information, tailoring it to community needs.
-Building trust in forecasts and their continued provision has been central to BRACED; now a key challenge is ensuring that there is national and international investment in user-oriented climate services, to avoid the service disruptions which erode that trust.
+But it is often hard for users to access, understand or use information to inform their decisions.
+Some BRACED projects have helped improve the ways information is translated and communicated, tailoring it to community needs.
+Building trust that forecasts will be accurate and consistently available has been a central concern for BRACED.
+Now, a key challenge is ensuring that there is national and international investment in user-oriented climate services, to avoid the service disruptions which erode that trust.
 BRACED projects have found that better use of near-term climate and weather information may be a more appropriate focus than long-term climate projections.
 At the local level, understanding basic principles of how the climate is changing – such as the increasing frequency of extreme weather events, and uncertainty about the future climate – is often enough to guide choices for adaptation.

 One region that has experienced high levels of climate variability and extremes in the past 50 years is the African Sahel.
-In fact, “There is no such thing as ‘normal’ rainfall in the Sahel.”23 Pastoralists’ livelihoods are intrinsically linked to seasonal cycles, as the agrarian base of the food economy is affected by the rainy season, depending on the availability of pasture and the ability to plant or fish in the river basins and great lakes.
-With increasingly erratic rainfall, it is difficult for pastoralists to develop a consistent adaptation strategy.24
+In fact, “There is no such thing as ‘normal’ rainfall in the Sahel.”
+Pastoralists’ livelihoods are intrinsically linked to seasonal cycles through the rains, which dictate the availability of pasture and the ability to plant or fish in the river basins and great lakes.
+Increasingly erratic rainfall makes it difficult for pastoralists to develop a consistent adaptation strategy.36

 Community radio relies on people who are well informed about the realities of the area, and functions on the principle of participation.
 Involving village leaders helps ensure that programmes are relevant and transmitted in non-scientific language that is clear and accessible to the farmers – and in their own tongue.
 In Mopti, in the north of Mali, for example, radio programmes are broadcast in Bambara or Peulh, whereas in Senegal they’re in Wolof.